 When choosing where to stay keep the location of your hotel in mind.
 Once you get off the water you’re on your own from there.
 And Venice is a labyrinth full of narrow, cobbled streets.
 So if you don’t know your way around it might be a bit of a shock, especially if you don’t pack light!

 There’s no sugar coating it – prepare to do a lot of walking.
 The easiest way to get around in Venice is to use the Vaporetto, which is essentially a bus on the water.
-There are a variety of different tickets available from 24 hour, 48 hour, 72 hour etc. So it’s best to make the most of them for however long you’re in Venice for.
+There are a variety of different tickets available from 24hr, 48hr, 72hr etc. So it’s best to make the most of them for however long you’re in Venice.
 Boat is the only form of public transport, so once you’ve reached your stop you need to walk from there.
-Make sure you validate your ticket every time you use the Vaporetto.
+Make sure you validate your ticket at the machine every time you use the Vaporetto.

 Venice isn’t huge, but there are a lot of tiny back streets.
 It’s very easy to walk for miles and have very tired legs by the end of the day.
 Venice is very well signposted, and you can always use the GPS on your phone.
 But in my opinion, the best way to explore Venice is to put your map away and just get lost.